chinzistor/StreamerQnA/README/config.md

 > [!TIP]
 > To reload the dock you simply need to right click into the dock then click refresh.
 > To reload the browser source, simply select the source and click the dedicated button for refreshing it.

+> [!NOTE]
+> You can use any text editor to edit the configuration files.
 ## Important configuration
 ### Bot settings
 Open `/config/bot.js` and edit the settings.